gdarko/wp-vimeo-videos/readme.txt

 4. Example Vimeo Developer APP and how to get the required access keys.

 == Changelog ==

+= Version 1.5.4 =

+FREE/PRO:

+* Added support for WordPress 5.6
+* Added dgv_settings_get filter to allow filtering options
+* Added dgv_shortcode_output filter to allow filtering the shortcodes
+* Improved compatibility with PHP 8

+PRO ONLY:
+* Added option to disable View Privacy in Gutenberg upload form
+* Added option to disable View Privacy in TinyMCE upload form
+* Added option to disable View Privacy in other media upload forms
+* Improved TinyMCE sweetalert compatibility with Tutor LMS

+= Version 1.5.3 =

+PRO ONLY:

+* Fixed fatal error triggered in the Settings page if the user is not logged in to Vimeo API.

+= Version 1.5.2 =

+PRO ONLY:

+* Fixed incorrect quota calculaton causing the front-end upload to fail
+* Fixed Date formatting in the Settings API screen
+* Fixed front-end upload validation allowing to continue if failed

 = Version 1.5.0 =